 Graduation is right around the corner for many colleges and high schools and there is nothing parents want more than to get that perfect picture to commemorate the achievement of graduating!
-Lucky for you, my family has been to our share of graduations and have found the best pictures to take and how to take them down to a science!
-So without further adieu here are my tips for the perfect shots at graduation.
+Lucky for you, my family has been to our fair share of graduations and have found the best pictures to take and how to take them down to a science!
+So without further adieu, here are my tips for the perfect shots at graduation.

 - Get a picture of them walking out